thoughtpolice/minibsdiff/README.md

 ```

 For an full example of using the API, see `minibsdiff.c`, which roughly
 reimplements the standard `bsdiff/bspatch` in a single tool.
-You can build the
+You can
-example application by running `make`.
+build it by:

+  * Running `make` on Linux/OS X.
+  * Running `make` on Windows will build with MinGW, assuming it is
+    in `C:\MinGW`
+  * MSVC: TODO FIXME

 # Join in